supatsara-wat/DepSafe/README.md

 # DepSafe

 DepSafe can automatically detect `updates in package.json` and `require() in .js files` in a pull request.
-These updates are identified as unsafe dependency updates in **Lessons from the Long Tail: Analysing Unsafe Dependency Updates across Software Ecosystems** [1] paper.
+These updates are identified as unsafe dependency updates in **[Lessons from the Long Tail: Analysing Unsafe Dependency Updates across Software Ecosystems](https://arxiv.org/abs/2309.04197)** paper.

 ## Paper Abstract